SofaDefrost/Cosserat/tutorials/getting_started/02_gravity_and_dynamics.md

 - The `gravity` parameter is set to `[0, -9.81, 0]`, which simulates the effect of gravity acting downwards in the y-direction.
 - The `EulerImplicitSolver` is used to integrate the dynamics of the beam.
 - The `rayleighStiffness` and `rayleighMass` parameters are set to `0.0`, meaning that no additional stiffness or mass damping is applied to the system.
 - The `vdamping` parameter is set to a value of 0.8, which introduces damping to the system, helping to stabilize the simulation and reduce oscillations.
+A higher value will result in more damping, making the beam come to rest faster.
+A lower value will result in less damping, allowing the beam to oscillate for longer.
 - The `SparseLDLSolver` is used to solve the linear system of equations that arise during the simulation.

 ---